derFreemaker/lua-valid/README.md

     v:add_step(function(value)
         -- validate value

-        -- return error like so
+        -- Its recommended to use `validation.generate_error(<config>)`
         return false, validation.generate_error({
             value = value,
             msg = "<{custom message}>",

-            to_string = function(err, options)
+            -- optionaly add a custom to_string function to make the error more readable for humans to_string = function(err, options)
                 if options.only_msg then
                     return err.msg